utopia-rise/godot-kotlin-jvm/docs/src/doc/api-differences.md

 dictionary.get("foo").asVector3().y += 5f
 ```

-To get the desired behaviour, you can re-assign the copy back or in a similar fashion as before, this binding provides a better alternative.
+To get the desired behaviour, you can re-assign the copy back or in a similar fashion as before, this module provides a better alternative.

 ```kotlin
 array.get<Vector3>(index) {